ryanoasis/vim-devicons/readme.md

   * ability to override predefined dictionary variable
   * if you are unhappy with the default glyph used you can choose your own
 * supports a range of file type extensions by default:
-  * styl, scss, htm, html, css, less, md, json, js, rb, php, py , coffee ,mustache, hbs, conf, ini, yml, jpg, jpeg, bmp, png, gif, ai
+  * styl, scss, htm, html, css, less, md, json, js, rb, php, py , coffee ,mustache, hbs, conf, ini, yml, jpg, jpeg, bmp, png, gif, ai, twig

 ## Configuration